tetra3dprint/HemeraOdyssey/Build_Guide/00_First.md

  | [Next](01_Part_Left.md)
 ---
 * **Do not over tighten anything!!**
-* When screwing into plastic, take it slowly with firm pressure and be mindfull not to over tightening
+* When screwing into plastic, take it slowly with firm pressure and be mindfull not to over tighten
 * You will need a suitable hex driver
-* The Hemera comes with some hardware like 6mm M3 + more
+* The Hemera comes with some hardware like 8mm M3 + more
 * Some hardware comes from disassembling the current x carriage
 * Some hardware will have to be purchased like the 14mm M3
 * The mod suppors thick or thin M3 square nuts